Carnival of Souls: The Final Sessions

 Carnival of Souls: The Final Sessions (also simply known as Carnival of Souls) is the seventeenth studio album by American rock band Kiss, released in 1997.
-It is the band's final album with lead guitarist Bruce Kulick, and their last album with drummer Eric Singer until 2009's Sonic Boom.
+It is the band's final album with lead guitarist Bruce Kulick (though he appeared on the band's following album Psycho Circus as a session musician), and their last album with drummer Eric Singer until 2009's Sonic Boom.
 The album is a departure from the band's classic hard rock style, favoring a dark and dense grunge-oriented sound.
 It is also the band's last album of their unmasked era.

 Overview

 The album was recorded between late 1995 and early 1996, but Kiss cancelled its release after committing to a reunion tour with the band's original lineup.
 Bootleg copies were circulated by fans, prompting the band to officially release the material in 1997 under the title Carnival of Souls: The Final Sessions.
 According to guitarist Bruce Kulick, the bootleg versions in distribution lacked songs that were part of the official release.
 There was no accompanying tour to support the album, and none of the songs on Carnival of Souls have ever been performed live by Kiss, though the album's closing track "I Walk Alone" has occasionally been performed live by Eric Singer and Kulick in the Eric Singer Project.
 "Jungle" and "I Walk Alone" were also performed live by Kulick's former band, Union.

 Two former members of the band Black 'N Blue co-wrote songs on Carnival of Souls; vocalist Jaime St. James co-wrote "In My Head", and guitarist Tommy Thayer collaborated on "Childhood's End".
 Thayer would join Kiss as the band's permanent lead guitarist in 2002.
 Bruce Kulick provides his first and only lead vocal with the band on "I Walk Alone".
 Carnival of Souls is the band's longest album at 60 minutes and 11 seconds.